zackmdavis/Less_Wrong_Drafts/said_scrap.md

-✓ User-Level Bans Are a Sufficient and Less Intrusive Remedy ✓ Misrepresentations in Habryka's Characterization of Achmiz on Obligations to Reply _ The Ban Reneges on LW2's Single Locus of Discussion Mandate and Archipelago Doctrine
-- Effort Ratios Are Logically Irrelevant
+✓ User-Level Bans Are a Sufficient and Less Intrusive Remedy ✓ Misrepresentations in Habryka's Characterization of Achmiz on Obligations to Reply _ The Ban Reneges on LW2's Single Locus of Discussion Mandate and Archipelago Doctrine ✓ Effort Ratios Are Logically Irrelevant
-_ Misrepresentations in Habryka's Claims of Alleged Author Complaints About Achmiz _ Preventing "Relitigation" Is a Pretext for Suppressing Dissent _ Preventing "Fights of Attrition" Is a Pretext for Stonewalling
-- Replies to Vaniver on the Ideological Turing Test and "Emotional Tallness"
+_ Misrepresentations in Habryka's Claims of Alleged Author Complaints About Achmiz _ Preventing "Relitigation" Is a Pretext for Suppressing Dissent ✓ Replies to Vaniver on the Ideological Turing Test and "Emotional Tallness"
 - We Don't Actually Respect You